Jj-source/Check-It/README.md

 This leaves us with a total of **3** versions!
 The version used for the expriments is d1.<br>

 Access to the dataset can be requested to via this link: https://doi.org/10.34894/RYIWQA Permission to obtain the data is granted by Pagella Politica.
+To request access to the data contact [dr. Tommaso Caselli](https://www.rug.nl/staff/t.caselli/)

 # Data Statement for CheeckIt! v1.0